tinymce/tinymce-docs/CONTRIBUTING.md

 ## Live demos

-New live demos can be added to the [modules/ROOT/examples/live-demos directory](modules/ROOT/examples/live-demos).
-It then can be referenced in your doc with the following code:
+New live demos can be added to the [`modules/ROOT/examples/live-demos`](modules/ROOT/examples/live-demos) directory.
+These demos can then be referenced in documentation using:

 ```
   liveDemo::{sub-directory-name}[]